-- In order to be admitted to the Master of Human Rights an applicant must have completed a bachelor's degree with a B grade average or higher in papers at level 7 or equivalent. - 2 In exceptional circumstances an applicant who does not meet the requirements in 1 above but who has an appropriate combination of academic and professional experience may be considered for admission.
+- 1 In order to be admitted to the Master of Human Rights an applicant must have completed a bachelor's degree with a B grade average or higher in papers at level 7 or equivalent. - 2 In exceptional circumstances an applicant who does not meet the requirements in 1 above but who has an appropriate combination of academic and professional experience may be considered for admission. - 3 An applicant may be required to attend a selection interview.

-- 3 To qualify for a Master of Human Rights, a student must achieve 180 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader.
+- 4 To qualify for a Master of Human Rights, a student must achieve 180 points by successfully completing the requirements in the structure below. - 5 A student may substitute up to 30 points with papers from another postgraduate programme with the approval of the programme leader.